Our 2025/2026 Season!

 A force of nature from the wilds of British Columbia where she grew up, Ndidi is the daughter of a Nigerian father and a German mother.
 She represents a distinctly Canadian experience – standing astride lines blurred between contrasting cultures and heritages.
 Once she discovered her voice and collected a diverse range of sounds and styles, her talents took her to New York City, Toronto, Paris and Los Angeles.
 Her music, like her lineage, explores the globe while keeping ‘home’ at the centre of it all.
 Visit Ndidi O's website here.

 Tickets for this show are $30 in advance (+ online fees) or $35 at the door.
 Advance tickets are available online only through the Eventbrite Link below.
 Your ticket will be delivered to you via email.
+Online sales close at 6 pm on day of show.
 If shows are sold out, we will post that information here and on our Facebook page, otherwise you should assume you can also purchase tickets at the door.
 We accept cash, credit card or debit for day of show sales.

 All seating at our shows is general admission - which means you will choose your seat on arrival.
 There isn't a bad seat in the house, but if you would like to be close to the front we recommend arriving at least half an hour before show time.